Pieces of paper with the words Artists Shipwrecked Witness on them

 Evidence

-• All Gallery educators considered student speaking and listening skills had improved
+• student speaking and listening skills improve

 Jodie Soanes